J-Horensma/Notes-And-Test-Files/Python/Cryptography/AES-GCM/Modules/Cryptography/AES-GCM File Cryptor (GUI)/README.md

 ![Preview](assets/favicon.ico)
 # AES-GCM File Cryptor (Graphical User Interface)
-## This application, makes AES-GCM (128, 192, or 256 bit) encryption and decryption, of files and/or entire folders, quick and easy, for Windows, Linux, And Mac.
+## This application, makes AES-GCM (128, 192, or 256 bit) encryption/decryption, of files and/or entire folders, quick and easy, for Windows, Linux, And Mac.
 ## Useage:
 #### 1.)
 Pick encryption/decryption options
 #### 2.)
 Enter the password